MooersLab/voice-computing-with-python-in-jupyter-notebooks/README.md

 The meeting organizers did a fantastic job!

 This repository contains the slides and three narrated videos that provided coding demonstrations and were used with the slides for a talk about using voice computing in Jupyter.
 The demo involving voice computing in a markdown cell received applause.
+This is the first time that I have gotten applause in the middle of a talk.

 ## Installation